 #1Toys can make children explore

 When children are given the best time to touch and play, they are most likely to extend their horizons of exploring what the toys can offer.
-Toy shops offer books and toys that enhance children’s tactile senses while at the same time emphasize the recognition of letters and sounds, numbers, shapes, and colors.
+Toy shops offer books and toys that enhance children’s tactile senses while at the same time emphasizing the recognition of letters and sounds, numbers, shapes, and colors.

 When they touch each letter, a voice response gives the corresponding letter sound and the word it is associated with.
 Furthermore, what makes it more engaging is that the keys of the toys or the blocks in the books allow children to discover and have fun while learning.